Redistricting plan grows 3rd Congressional District to 80 of Nebraska's 93 counties

-While the congressional redistricting spotlight has centered on metropolitan Omaha's competitive 2nd District, western and central Nebraska's 3rd District is scheduled to grow in size to encompass 80 counties and spread across an estimated 85% of the state.
+SOUTH SIOUX CITY -- While the congressional redistricting spotlight has centered on metropolitan Omaha's competitive 2nd District, western and central Nebraska's 3rd District is on pace to grow to encompass 80 counties and spread across an estimated 85% of the state.

 It would continue to expand into the northeastern and southeastern boundaries of Nebraska, adding Thurston, Burt and Washington counties on the north and Otoe County on the south.